Frequently Asked Questions

 Are Transfer Flow refueling tanks DOT-approved?

-Yes, Transfer Flow refueling tanks have received a special permit from the Department of Transportation to carry and transfer gasoline, diesel, ethanol, methanol, kerosene, and aviation fuel.
+Yes, Transfer Flow refueling tank systems have received a special permit from the Department of Transportation to carry and transfer gasoline, diesel, ethanol, methanol, kerosene, and aviation fuel.
 See accompanying tank materials for DOT stipulations and decals.

 Does Transfer Flow sell fuel tank systems for gasoline vehicles?

-Transfer Flow manufactures and sells DOT-legal refueling tanks that are approved to carry and transfer gasoline, as well as diesel, ethanol, methanol, kerosene, and aviation fuel.
-For inquiries regarding gasoline replacement tanks, please contact our fuel system experts.
+Transfer Flow manufactures and sells DOT-legal refueling tanks that are approved to carry and transfer gasoline, as well as diesel, ethanol, methanol, and kerosene.
+We also offer some replacement fuel tank systems for gasoline vehicles as well.

 Will a high-capacity replacement tank affect my truck’s stock fuel gauge and trip computer?

-Will I need to purchase additional parts to install a Transfer Flow tank?
+Will I need to purchase additional parts to install a Transfer Flow tank system?

 Can I purchase replacement parts for a non-Transfer Flow tank?